aeszyman/athletes-of-piety/syllabus.md

 **March 20: Violence in Alexandria**

-* Christopher Haas, “Intercommunal Conflict during Late Antiquity,” in _Alexandria in Late Antiquity: Topography and Social Conflict_ (Baltimore: Johns Hopkins University Press, 2006). eBook (background)
+* Christopher Haas, “Intercommunal Conflict during Late Antiquity,” in _Alexandria in Late Antiquity: Topography and Social Conflict_ (Baltimore: Johns Hopkins University Press, 2006), pp. 278-316. eBook (background)
 * Catherine Nixey, “The Most Magnificent Building in the World,” “To Despise the Temples,” and “How to Destroy a Demon,” in _The Darkening Age: The Christian Destruction of the Classical World_ (Boston: Houghton Mifflin Harcourt, 2018). e-reserve (discussion)

 ###### Week 11